RCgmbh/PiLot/docs/basics.md

 ### Update your System
 In order to bring your system up to date, run `sudo apt update` which will look for the latest versions of the installed software packages, then run `sudo apt upgrade -y` which will actually install the latest versions.
 This might take a while, so go get a coffee, as there is some more work waiting.

-### Change the Hostname
+### Change the Hostname and Timezone
-To make things between you and your raspi a bit more personal, run `sudo raspi-config`, and in **System Options** > **Hostname** enter a new hostname, if you don't want your PiLot to be just another "raspberrypi".
+To make things between you and your raspi a bit more personal, run `sudo raspi-config`, and in **1 System Options** > **S4 Hostname** enter a new hostname, if you don't want your PiLot to be just another "raspberrypi".
 If you plan to have multiple PiLots, give them all different hostnames.

+I would also suggest you set the timezone to UTC.
+The PiLot will offer to set the correct timezone ad hoc, which is useful if you cross timezones frequently.
+To avoid confusion, the timezone of the device should be UTC.
+You can select it under **5 Localization Options** > **L2 Timezone**

 When asked to reboot, select "yes", so that your changes can take effect.
 After a minute, try to reconnect, still using the user "pi", but with the new hostname, e.g. ssh pi@pilot.
 And of course enter the newly set password.